 Viking Beard with a ponytail is the right solution for men who are not good at knitting braids.
 Both hair and beard tied in a ponytail are a great combination that will make every man's look recognizable.
 This beard style is suitable for all seasons because a beard tied in a tail always looks neat.
 With this Viking beard style, a man can achieve a powerful look without much effort.

 We have come to the end of our list of Viking beard styles for men.
 You can adapt each of the given styles to your needs.
-However, it is essential to know that the secret of a beautiful beard lies solely behind proper grooming and regular beard trimming.
+However, it is essential to know that the secret of a beautiful beard lies solely in proper grooming and regular beard trimming.

 The road to growing a Viking beard is quite tricky.
 It takes a lot of effort, patience, grooming, and perseverance to get a beard worthy of a Viking as the end result.
 However, if the Vikings arouse admiration in you, do not give up the idea to grow a beard like a true Viking warrior at least once in your life.
 Nurturing this kind of beard would pay homage to the old Vikings, so it's definitely something worth doing.